TimVorstenbosch/atm1_2022/README.md

 - For assignment 4 the others notebooks are also used (apart from 'Bert_EA_Analysis_tables')
 - For assignment 5 the notebook 'Bert_EA_Analysis_tables' is used

-The Final data we used is present in the folder 'Final Data'
+The Final data we used is present in the folder 'Final Data' (the file 'trainset_final_EA.csv' is needed to run the LGBM Error Analysis.
+This file is too big to be pushed but can be obtained by running the 'ATM' notebook.
+One needs to download mentioned file manually after the notebook is done running)